 If you’re certain that a trip abroad is in line for you and your psychedelic journey, we suggest checking out a site like Retreat Guru to understand what your options are.
 We know how complex and overwhelming the search can be for a psychedelic retreat.
 That’s why we suggest reading reviews, asking lots of questions, and using your intuition.

-Once you’ve chosen a practitioner (or at least narrowed the field a bit), it’s time to begin the vetting process.
-It might sound intense, but taking precautions for your safety is of the utmost importance.
-Taking the time to research your guide or care provider can make all the difference in a life-altering experience versus an uncomfortable one.
+Once you’ve narrowed down your practitioner options, it’s time to begin the vetting process.
+It might sound intense, but taking the time to research your guide or care provider can make all the difference in a life-altering experience versus an uncomfortable one.

 If possible, we encourage you to meet your practitioner before your psychedelic experience.
 It may sound silly, but take time to ensure that you generally get along with and have a rapport with your guide or trip sitter.
 Also take this time to get to know your guide, understand their process and general philosophy, and ask any questions.
 Here are some questions we love to ask:

 - What is your personal experience with psychedelics?
-(We only suggest doing psychedelic-assisted therapy with therapists who have ingested the substance themselves)
+(We only suggest doing working with practitioners who have first-hand intentional experience with the substance)

 - Why do you do this work?